 gluPerspective( fieldOfViewAngle, aspect, near, far );

 can be used instead of glFrustum.
 The fieldOfViewAngle is the vertical angle, measured in degrees, between the upper side of the view volume pyramid and the lower side.
 Typical values are in the range 30 to 60 degrees.
 The aspect parameter is the aspect ratio of the view, that is, the width of a cross-section of the pyramid divided by its height.
 The value of aspect should generally be set to the aspect ratio of the viewport.
 The near and far parameters in gluPerspective have the same meaning as for glFrustum.

 "Modeling" and "viewing" might seem like very different things, conceptually, but OpenGL combines them into a single transformation.
 This is because there is no way to distinguish between them in principle; the difference is purely conceptual.
 That is, a given transformation can be considered to be either a modeling transformation or a viewing transformation, depending on how you think about it.
-(One significant difference, conceptually, is that the viewing transformation usually replies to an entire scene as a whole, while modeling transformations are applied to individual objects.
+(One significant difference, conceptually, is that the viewing transformation usually applies to an entire scene as a whole, while modeling transformations are applied to individual objects.
 But this is not a difference in principle.)
 We have already seen something similar in 2D graphics (Subsection 2.3.1), but let's think about how it works in 3D.